MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

     :::image type="content" source="../media/aoai-studio-chat-session-sample-code.png" alt-text="Azure OpenAI Studio Chat Session - Sample Code":::

-1. Turn on the **Show raw JSON** toggle in the **Chat session*.
+1. Turn on the **Show raw JSON** toggle above the chat messages.
 Notice the chat session starts with a message similar to the following:

     ```json
     {